cosmology-tech/cosmos-kit/packages/react/README.md

 }
 ```

-A simple example to define your own modal
+A simple example to define your own modal:

 ```tsx
 import * as React from 'react';